Biden no longer shy away from calling Trump 'the old guy' - ExBulletin

 The next four years, I want to make sure all the news is the American people, he said in a CNN town hall.

-But now Biden eagerly names and singles out the former guy in prepared remarks and on social media, elevating Donald Trump in a way Biden and White House aides haven’t in the first 18 months. of his mandate.
+But now Biden is eagerly naming and singling out the former guy in prepared remarks and on social media, elevating Donald Trump in a way Biden and White House aides haven’t in the first 18 months. of his mandate.

 Virtually addressing a group of black law enforcement officials last week, Biden accused the former president of stoking a medieval hellhole for police officers who fought off the Jan.
 6 rioters, adding that Donald Trump did not have the courage to act.